-With the most modern farming techniques, IoT is helping farmers achieve a streamlined farming culture that utilize fewer resources, reduce waste generation, and increase productivity.
+With the most modern farming techniques, IoT management is helping farmers achieve a streamlined farming culture that utilize fewer resources, reduce waste generation, and increase productivity.

 Internet of Things is gaining popularity in the agricultural sector with recent statistics mapping the global agricultural IoT market size at 14.79 billion dollars as of 2018.
 This is expected to cross the 30 billion dollar mark come 2023.